 Next, we must determine what the Misconduct Involving Weapons statute actually prohibits.
 Arizona Revised Statutes § 13-3102(A)(4), the prohibited possessor Misconduct Involving Weapons statute, prohibits knowingly possessing a deadly weapon or prohibited weapon if you are a prohibited possessor.

 So what is a deadly weapon?
 A deadly weapon is defined simply by Arizona Revised Statutes § 13-3101(1) as anything that is designed for lethal use, including a firearm.

 So the ultimate question of can I still carry a knife if I am a prohibited possessor, the answer is a resounding – depends on the knife.
 A fillet knife, pocket knife, steak knife, or other form of utility knife likely would not be prohibited.
 But a switch blade, combat knife, or martial arts blade likely is.
 The specific answer in your case will likely require experienced legal advice and perhaps the use of an expert in knife design.
-If you need answers about what you can and cannot possess as a prohibited possessor, call the attorneys at AZ Defenders today at 480-456-6400 or online for a free consultation.
+If you need answers about what you can and cannot possess as a prohibited possessor, call the Phoenix criminal defense attorneys at AZ Defenders today at 480-456-6400 or online for a free consultation.